umtdg/coredns-charm/README.md

 ## Description

-CoreDNS server using Kubernetes clusters with sidecar pattern via Pebble
+CoreDNS server using Kubernetes clusters with sidecar pattern via Pebble.

 ## Usage

+There are two options for Corefile configuration:
+* Use a script file (i.e. [coredns_script.txt](coredns_script.txt)),
+* Use Juju actions

+A default Corefile will always be generated and each option applies to that particular default Corefile.

+### Script file

+A script file used for Corefile generation.
+Each line **not** starting with `#` is considered as command and executed accordingly.
+CoreDNS service will be started after the execution of `script-file`.

+Syntax of the commands are the same with actions except names uses underscore as a replacement of dash.
+For example, if an action's name is `add-property`, then it is used as `add_property` in `script-file`.

+Changes made by each command will be applied to a default Corefile.
+To generate a Corefile from scratch, use `reset` in `script-file`.

+There is no `update` command in `script-file` since generation of Corefile will be after the execution of `script-file`.

-### Config
+## Config

 There are currently no configs

-### Deployment
+## Deployment

 In order to deploy, there are two resources:
-* An OCI image containing CoreDNS executable in '/' (There will be a config for this)
+* An OCI image containing CoreDNS executable in '/' (TODO: Add config for CoreDNS executable path and Corefile path)
 * A custom script file containing commands in each line

-#### Script file

-The commands in the file are parsed line by line by charm itself and CoreDNS config is updated accordingly.
-Syntax of these commands is similar to actions.

-For a list of commands see: [Commands](command_list.md)

-### Actions
+## Actions

-Actions have the same syntax with commands in [command_list.md](command_list.md)
+To see the actions defined:

+    # juju actions coredns-k8s

+To show detailed information for an action:

+    # juju show-action coredns-k8s/<unit_number> <action_name>

+Alternatively, you can view [actions.yaml](actions.yaml).

 ## Developing

 Create and activate a virtualenv with the development requirements:

-    virtualenv -p python3 venv
+    $ virtualenv -p python3 venv
-    source venv/bin/activate
+    $ source venv/bin/activate
-    pip install -r requirements-dev.txt
+    $ pip install -r requirements-dev.txt

 ## Testing

 The Python operator framework includes a very nice harness for testing operator behaviour without full deployment.
 Just `run_tests`:

-    ./run_tests
+    $ ./run_tests

 ## TODO
 - [x] ~~Add action/actions to view a single zone, Corefile, or a zone file~~